muldjord/skyscraper/docs/SCRAPINGMODULES.md

 * Platform support: *[Link to list](https://thegamesdb.net/list_platforms.php)*
 * Media support: *`cover`, `screenshot`*
 * Example use: `Skyscraper -p snes -s thegamesdb`

+For newer games there's no way around TheGamesDb.
+It recently had a huge redesign and their database remains one of the best out there.
+I would recommend scraping your roms with `screenscraper` first, and then use `thegamesdb` to fill out the gaps in your cache.

+There's a small caveat to this module, as it is restricted to 2000 requests per IP per month.
+But this should be plenty for most people.

+Their API is based on a file name search.
+This means that the returned results do have a chance of being faulty.
+Skyscraper does a lot internally to make sure accepted data is for the correct game.
+But it is impossible to ensure 100% correct results, so do keep that in mind when using it.
+Consider using the `--interactive` command line option if you want complete control of the accepted entries.

 #### ArcadeDB by motoschifo
 * Shortname: *`arcadedb`*